Askey--Wilson polynomials, quadratic harnesses and martingales: Introduction

 \section{Introduction}

-Orthogonal martingale polynomials for stochastic processes have been studied by a number of authors, see \cite{Bakry-Mazet03,Feinsilver-86,Lytvynov-03,Nualart-Schouten-00,Schoutens-00,Schoutens-Teugels-98,Sole-Utzet-08,Sole-Utzet-08b}.
-Orthogonal martingale polynomials play also a prominent role in non-commutative probability \cite{Anshelevich01,Anshelevich-04IMRN}, and can serve as a connection to the so called ``classical versions" of non-commutative processes.
-On the other hand, classical versions may exist without polynomial martingale structure, see \cite{Biane98}.
-In \cite{Bryc-Matysiak-Wesolowski-04} we identify intrinsic properties of the first two conditional moments of a process which guarantee that a stochastic process has orthogonal martingale polynomials.
-These properties, linear conditional expectations and quadratic conditional variances, which we call the quadratic harness properties, already lead to a number of new examples of Markov processes \cite{Bryc-Matysiak-Wesolowski-04b,Bryc-Wesolowski-03,Bryc-Wesolowski-04} with orthogonal martingale polynomials.
-Random fields with harness property were introduced by Hammersley \cite{Hammersley} and their properties were studied e. g. in \cite{Mansuy-Yor04,Williams73}.
+Orthogonal martingale polynomials for stochastic processes have been studied by a number of authors (see \cite {BakryMazet03,Feinsilver86,Lytvynov03,NualartSchouten00,Schoutens00,SchoutensTeugels98,SoleUtzet08,SoleUtzet08b}).
+Orthogonal martingale polynomials play also a prominent role in noncommutative probability \cite{Anshelevich01,Anshelevich04IMRN} and can serve as a connection to the so called ``classical versions'' of noncommutative processes.
+On the other hand, classical versions may exist without polynomial martingale structure (see \cite{Biane98}).
+In \cite{BrycMatysiakWesolowski04} we identify intrinsic properties of the first two conditional moments of a stochastic process that guarantee the process has orthogonal martingale polynomials.
+These properties, linear conditional expectations and quadratic conditional variances, which we call the quadratic harness properties, have already lead to a number of new examples of Markov processes \cite{BrycMatysiakWesolowski04b,BrycWesolowski03,BrycWesolowski04} with orthogonal martingale polynomials.
+Random fields with harness properties were introduced by Hammersley \cite{Hammersley} and their properties were studied (see, e.g., \cite{MansuyYor04,Williams73}).

-In this paper we use measures of orthogonality of Askey-Wilson polynomials to construct a large class of Markov processes with quadratic harness property that includes previous examples either as special cases or as ``boundary cases".
-The main step is the construction of an auxiliary Markov process which has Askey-Wilson polynomials \cite{Askey-Wilson-85} as orthogonal martingale polynomials.
-The question of probabilistic interpretation of Askey-Wilson polynomials was raised in \cite[page 197]{Diaconis-08r}.
+In this paper we use measures of orthogonality of Askey--Wilson polynomials to construct a large class of Markov processes with quadratic harness properties that includes most of the previous examples, either as special cases or as ``boundary cases.''
+The main step is the construction of an auxiliary Markov process which has Askey--Wilson polynomials \cite{AskeyWilson85} as orthogonal martingale polynomials.
+The question of probabilistic interpretation of Askey--Wilson polynomials was raised in \cite{Diaconis08r}, page 197.